ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 There are multiple ways to query the database using Spring Data JPA, but they all need you to extend the repository of the entity you want to query.

 Some basic queries can be written using derived queries.
 An example of this is findById.
 For these methods Spring Data will generate the SQL entirely on its own.
+More information about how derived queries can be defined can be found in the [spring data documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods.details){:target="_blank" rel="noopener noreferrer"}.

 If you need to write more advanced queries that can't easily be defined as a derived query, you can define the query yourself using the @Query annotation.
-Inside the @Query annotation you write jpql or SQL statements.
-Jpql is an SQL like syntax which provides a layer on top regular SQL.
+Inside the @Query annotation you write JPQL or SQL statements.
+JPQL is an SQL like syntax that provides an abstraction layer on top regular SQL.
-When jpql is used, it is possible for Spring Data to help you with handling the data.
+When JPQL is used, it is possible for Spring Data to help you with handling the data.
 For example paging and sorting can be done by simply adding a parameter.

-If you want to be a bit more in control, you can use SQL by setting the the property native = true.
+If you want to have a bit more control, you can use SQL by setting the native property of the `@Query` annotation to true.
 Then you don't use this extra layer, but it then also can't help you anymore.
+Be aware that even though you use SQL directly, you will still return entities that are managed by Hibernate.

 Apart from helping you with more easily defining which query you want to execute, it also helps you with fine tuning performance.
 You are using entities when you query using Spring Data JPA.
 These entities have connections to other entities.
-Spring Data JPA will help you with defining if you want to return these connected entities directly or if you don't want to do that.
+Spring Data JPA will help you with defining whether you want to return these connected entities directly or not.
 It can help you with searching for these entities when you do need them.
 This is called eager and lazy loading and this can all be managed by Spring Data JPA.

-It will also try to improve performance by giving you the option to cache the results of these queries.
+It will also try to improve performance by giving you the option to turn on the query cache.
-If you would have the same query, this cache can return the result instead of letting the database calculate it again.

-Be aware that even though you use SQL directly, you will still return entities that are managed by Hibernate.
+When this is turned on, Spring Data JPA will try to reuse the generated SQL queries, and if possible the results of these queries.

 ##### Examples